yabinmeng/pulsar-rt-ml-processing/cep/java/flink-pulsar/README.md

 ### 4.3.4.
 Generate the Output Stream

-With the above stream transformation and aggregation funciton in place, we can get the desired output stream that will satisfy our needs:
+With the above stream transformation and aggregation function in place, we can get the desired output stream that will satisfy our needs:

 * For `global count` based windowing,
 ```